DongB6/ApexHackathon2/README.md

 Input: Preprocessed skin image (resized, normalized)

 Output: Predicted label(s) + confidence score

-Example normalization:

-𝑥
-′
-=
-𝑥
-−
-𝜇
-𝜎
-x
-′
-=
-σ
-x−μ
 	​

 💡 Inspiration

-We were inspired by the need for accessible early detection tools in healthcare.
+I was inspired by the need for accessible early detection tools in healthcare.
 With AI, even a smartphone can help raise awareness about skin health.

 📚 Challenges